adamghill/alldjango.com/content/articles/serve-multiple-django-sites-from-one-cloud-server.md

 ### GitHub Action builds the Docker image

 The benefit of having a GitHub Action build your Docker image is that the process will not steal resources from other applications running on your *droplet*.
-The negative is that if there is an issue deploying your application, you might need to debug the problem in either GitHub or `CapRover` depending on the issue.

 #### Create GitHub personal access token